 The asteroid impact results in “a land reduced to fables” and the leaked information indicated that Fable 4 will take place on another continent.
 Oh, and there will be other planets too, as the Heroes’ Guild and enigmatic character Theresa have to take shelter on a different planet that can be accessed via a Demon Door — think portal to another world or area.

 As odd as that sounds, the leak implies that Fable 4 will have a similar medieval setting to the first game, with Fable 2’s muskets and pistols replaced by more swords and sorcery.
-Multiplayer is also expected, likely in the form of co-op exploration, though there’s been no clue to how it’ll be implemented.
+Multiplayer is also expected, likely in the form of co-op exploration, though there’s been no clue as to how it’ll be implemented.

 More interesting is the suggestion that Fable 4 will be completely open, suggesting a larger open-world game than the previous Fable games.
 Players can allegedly ignore the main quest to become a hero and instead go around building towns.